 Given syncreon’s global presence and guarantor jurisdictional coverage, judicial recognition of the Schemes in certain key jurisdictions was paramount in ensuring the effectiveness of the Schemes and releases contemplated thereby.
 Accordingly, recognition of the Schemes in the United States under Chapter 15 of the U.S. Bankruptcy Code (“Chapter 15”) by the U.S. Bankruptcy Court and in Canada under Part IV of the Companies’ Creditors Arrangement Act (Canada) (“CCAA”) by the Ontario Superior Court of Justice were conditions to the Schemes being implemented (among others).
 The Honourable Brendan Shannon of the U.S. Bankruptcy Court, District of Delaware granted the Chapter 15 recognition order on 11 September 2019.
 The Honourable Mr. Justice Hainey of the Ontario Superior Court of Justice (Commercial List) granted CCAA recognition on 19 September 2019.
 As mentioned above, we understand that this appears to be the first time that CCAA recognition of an English scheme has been granted.

 Weil, Gotshal & Manges (“Weil”) acts for syncreon.
-The Weil team was led by Business Finance & Restructuring partners Matt Barr, Andrew Wilkinson, Mark Lawford, and Ryan Preston Dahl, and Banking and Finance partner Allison Liff.
-They were assisted by Business Finance & Restructuring associates Andriana Georgallas, Katherine Lewis and Michael Godbe in New York; Business Finance & Restructuring associates Alinta Kemeny, Clare Cottle (of counsel), Jenny Davidson, Chris Ballantyne, Rosalind Meehan, Fergus Kent and Amedea Kelly-Taglianini in London; and Corporate partner Uwe Hartmann and associate Matthias Eiden in Germany.
+The Weil team was led by Business Finance & Restructuring partners Matt Barr, Andrew Wilkinson, and Mark Lawford, and Banking and Finance partner Allison Liff.
+They were assisted by Business Finance & Restructuring associates Andriana Georgallas, Katherine Lewis and Michael Godbe in New York; Business Finance & Restructuring associates Alinta Kemeny, Jenny Davidson, Chris Ballantyne, Rosalind Meehan, Fergus Kent and Amedea Kelly-Taglianini in London; and Corporate partner Uwe Hartmann and associate Matthias Eiden in Germany.
 The Weil partners were also supported by Banking and Finance associates Deana Toner, Justina Chen (not yet admitted in California), Theodore Batis, Evan Nichols, and Meghan Bell (not yet admitted in New York) in New York; Corporate associates Mariel Cruz and Alexander Miachika in New York and Candice Lambeth and Bonian Wu in London; Capital Markets partner Heather Emmel and associate Daniel Evans (not admitted in New York) in New York and associate Alexander Horstmann in London; Litigation associate Hayley Lund in London; Tax partners Marc Silberberg and Noah Beck and associates Lukas Kutilek and Craig Olshan in New York; and partner Oliver Walker and associates Nathan Langford and Eithne Bloice-Sanders in London.

 Mark Arnold QC and Adam Goodison of South Square acted for the Scheme Companies.